hixio-mh/PUBG-API-Stats-Site-Fast-API/README.md

 - Setup MySQL and change the settings within `api/initialiser.py` to reflect your local database.
     - This will automatically migrate the models over to your database.
 - Change `API_TOKEN` within `api/settings.py` to your PUBG API Token.
-- Start django first using `python main.py`
+- Start FastAPI using `python main.py`
 - Start node using `node server` or `nodemon server` if you have nodemon installed.
 - Navigate to localhost, and search away.